10 Comforting Bible Verses for the Death of a Loved One

 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.

 Life is hard.
 Jesus promised trouble.
-However, he also promised that he had overcome the world.
+He also promised that he had overcome the world.

 One day, all pain and sorrow will cease.